basfora/milp_mespp/README.md

 ```

 Press ENTER and enter your user password when prompted.
 > This script assumes Ubunty 18.04.
+Last tested version: Ubuntu 22.04, Gurobi 10.00
-For other OS the project code should work, but you will need to install the libraries/set path manually.
+> For other OS the project code should work, but you will need to install the libraries/set path manually.

 When the installation is done, you should see this on your terminal (actual vertex numbers may vary):